 Unfortunately we don’t have all the answers.
 However, here at Pelvic Relief we have sourced the best products possible to compliment your treatment plan.
 All these products are recommended by healthcare professionals and we hope they will help you achieve your goals.

 If you have been recommended graded dilation therapy our SoulSource dilators are made from the highest quality silicone rubber which is smooth, soft and naturally flexible to conform gently to your bodies needs.
 They come in a wide range of sizes and can be purchased individually or in sets.

 If your Physiotherapist has recommended internal massage EZMagic is the first choice recommended by treating healthcare professionals.
 Made from medical grade glass it can be heated or cooled and is perfectly shaped to access different areas of the pelvic floor.

 Vaginal dryness may be a primary symptom of your condition (for example as a result of Menopause or Endocrine Therapy) or may be a result of the anticipation that intercourse will be painful.
-We always recommend YES Organic Moisturisers and Lubricants, formulated to be free from hormones, parabens and known skin irritants.
+We always recommend Desert Harvest or YES Organic Moisturisers and Lubricants, formulated to be free from hormones, parabens and known skin irritants.

 If sexual activity has become painful, Ohnut is the first intimate wearable that allows couples to explore comfortable penetration depths.

 We have some wonderful self treatment guides and resources in our library.